ValentinTh/MultiCraft-JAR-Conf/README.md

 MultiCraft-JAR Conf
 =====
 This project has the goal to make some time gains to many of us.
 Quickly find a multicraft configuration in the list of JAR profiles!

+You will find here, panel translations (🇫🇷🇩🇪🇪🇸), serveur profiles (Vanilla, Spigot, PaperMC, Custom), script setup helpers, etc

 Methods to start :